-Summary: Cisco has tried to make it easy to deploy ROV, but unfortunately this is counter to standards and best practices as the OS has taken control away from the operator about what they can and cannot do.
+Summary: Cisco has tried to make it easy to deploy ROV, but unfortunately this "assistance" ignores standards and best practices.
+Any implementation must never take control away from the operator about what they can and cannot do, especially if there is no way of turning off mis-features.